jroliveira/jrolveira/README.md

 ### Hi there 👋

-I'm Junior a Software Developer from Brazil living in Porto 🇵🇹
+I'm Junior, a Software Developer from Brazil living in Porto 🇵🇹
 Want to 💬 about tech, photography or other nerdy 🤓 stuff

 <a href="https://github.com/jroliveira" target="_blank"> ![Github Badge](https://img.shields.io/badge/-jroliveira-000?style=flat-square&logo=Github&logoColor=white&link=https://github.com/jroliveira)</a>